In snub to US, Britain will allow Huawei in 5G networks

 In its decision, the British government said it was excluding “high risk” companies from supplying the sensitive “core” parts of the new fifth-generation, or 5G, networks.
 The core is the brain that keeps track, among other things, of smartphones connecting to networks and helps manage data traffic.

-But Britain will allow high risk suppliers to provide up to 35% of the less risky radio access network of antennas and base stations.
+But Britain will allow high risk suppliers to provide up to 35% of a carrier’sless risky radio network, based on factors including the amount of data traffic and the number of base stations.

 The announcement did not mention any companies by name but said “high risk vendors are those who pose greater security and resilience risks to U.K. telecoms networks” – a clear reference to Huawei.

+Huawei said it was reassured by the “evidence-based decision,” portraying it as a victory.
+Executives said 35% of a market would be a good result for most companies.

+“We need to have strong competition to make sure the consumer can enjoy the best possible technologies,” Vice President Victor Zhang said on a conference call with reporters.

-By giving Huawei limited access, Johnson’s government is attempting to thread a path between the U.S. and China.
+By giving Huawei limited access, Johnson’s government is attempting to thread a path between the U.S. and China, analysts said.

-“This evidence-based decision will result in a more advanced, more secure and more cost-effective telecoms infrastructure that is fit for the future,” Vice-President Victor Zhang said.
-“It gives the U.K. access to world-leading technology and ensures a competitive market.”
+“In truth the U.K. had little room to manoeuvre,” said Emily Taylor, CEO of Oxford Information Labs, a cyber intelligence company.
+The decision “seeks to carve an acceptable middle ground that will keep various contending forces happy,” she said, noting that British wireless carries have already been using Huawei gear for 15 years.

 The 5G technology is expected to drive the next wave of innovation, transmitting massive amounts of data from more objects and locations.
-It would, for example, help make possible self-driving cars or allow telemedicine, in which doctors control robots in remote surgery on patients miles away.
+It would, for example, help make possible self-driving cars or remote surgery.

-Huawei is the top global supplier of mobile networks, with its gear often considered cost-effective and high-quality.
+Huawei is the top global supplier of mobile networks, and it’s considered a cost-effective and high-quality alternative to its main rivals, Finland’s Nokia and Sweden’s Ericsson.

 The United States says that China’s communist leaders could, under a 2017 national intelligence law, compel Huawei to carry out cyberespionage.
 The U.S. has threatened repeatedly to cut off intelligence sharing with allies that use Huawei.